-□In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). □ In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9. □Texas Medicaid Health and Human Services Commission (Medicaid)-covered drugs may not included on this plan's Drug list.
-If this plan does not cover a specific drug, please check you Texas Medicaid Health and Human Services Commission (Medicaid) Drug list to see if the dr is covered. ır
+□In some cases, the law does not allow any Medicare plan to cover certain types of drugs more information about this, see Section 7.1 in this chapter). (for □ In other cases, we have decided not to include a particular drug on the Drug List.
+In som cases, you may be able to obtain a drug that is not on the drug list.
+For more information please see Chapter 9. □Texas Medicaid Health and Human Services Commission (Medicaid)-covered drugs may included on this plan's Drug list.
+If this plan does not cover a specific drug, please check Texas Medicaid Health and Human Services Commission (Medicaid) Drug list to see if this covered. k your